 Open standard is defined as the use of a format standard on non-commercial terms.
-Both EDIFACT and Edig@s are supported by independent organisations (UN and EASEE-gas respectively) that support and publicise open, non-commercial standards.
-As mentioned in 5.4.1.1, CSV and Excel are not formally standardised by any organisation.
+All proposed alternatives are available on non-commercial terms9.
+Both EDIFACT and Edig@s are supported and published by independent organisations (UNECE and EASEE-gas respectively) being non-commercial standards for the gas market.
+As mentioned in 6.3.1.1, CSV and Excel are not formally standardised by any harmonisation body.